mbheinen/bpa-ipf-tsp/docs/basic/cflow.rst

 Simple Report Example
 =====================
 The ANSI C program listed below was derived from a COPE program.
 This program illustrates how the CFLOW library and ANSI standard C may accomplish many of the same tasks as COPE programs.
 Detailed discussion follows the program code.
 The following program outputs a Shunt Reactive Summary report to the screen.
-A loaded base case in the Powerflow "database engine" provides the data for the report.
+A loaded base case in the Powerflow "data engine" provides the data for the report.

 .. literalinclude:: ../../cflow/shreac.c